 New York State Law requires that schools ensure that all children have current physicals and up-to-date immunizations.
 If your child is missing an immunization, you will be contacted by the school nurse.
-If your child does not have all immunizations by mid-September, s/he will not be permitted to attend school.
-Please contact the school nurse and/or principal if you have any questions.
+If your child does not have all immunizations by September, s/he will not be permitted to attend school.
+Please contact the principal if you have any questions.

 Allergies If your child has allergies, please notify the school nurse.
 If there are dietary or other restrictions, please call to discuss them with her.
-We have a peanut-free table during the lunch periods where your child can sit with a friends.
-To ensure that the friend's lunch is peanut-free, we try to encourage tablemates who have purchased the school lunch.
-If your child wishes to sit at the peanut-free table with a friend who has allergies, please send a note indicating that your child's lunch is peanut-free.
+We have a nut-free table during the lunch periods where your child can sit with friends.
+To ensure that the friend's lunch is nut-free, we try to encourage tablemates who have purchased the school lunch.
+If your child wishes to sit at the nut-free table with a friend who has allergies, please send a note indicating that your child's lunch is nut-free.